-With regard to allegation #1, College Counsel submitted that the Member failed to meet the standards of practice of the profession, by submitting and accepting payment for false benefit claims and sharing the knowledge of the scheme with other employees.
-The Member admitted that this conduct was a breach of the Professional Standards and the Ethics Standard as set out in paragraph 18 of the Agreed Statement of Facts.
+With regard to allegation #1, College Counsel submitted that the Member failed to meet the standards of practice of the profession, by submitting and accepting payment for false benefit claims.
+The Member admitted that this conduct was a breach of the Professional Standards and the Ethics Standard.

-With regard to allegation #5, College Counsel submitted that as set out in the Agreed Statement of Facts, the Member acknowledged her conduct, in submitting false claims which is relevant to the practice of nursing.
-By the Member's own admissions to these allegations, she has recognized that she acted with a serious disregard for her professional obligations.
-Only through her employment as a nurse, did the Member have access to the Facility's Benefit Plan.
-The Member's conduct, particularly with her failure to act with honesty and integrity and to role model these behaviours for others, would reasonably be considered by others to be unprofessional and dishonourable.
-The Member's behaviour is dishonest and has elements of moral failing.
+With regard to allegation #5, College Counsel submitted that the Member's professional misconduct is supported by her admission to submitting \$2,650.00 in false claims.
+By the Member's own admission to these allegations, she has recognized that she acted with a serious disregard for her professional obligations.
+The Member's misconduct, particularly with her failure to act with honesty and integrity and having occurred over a period of 3 years, demonstrated a marked and persistent departure from conduct expected of nurses and was dishonourable.

 The CNO v.
-Verde-Balayo (Discipline Committee, 2021) decision on liability was provided for the Panel's reference and College Counsel submitted that this decision reveals commonalities to the case before this Panel in the Member's deceitful behaviour, the lack of integrity and the dishonour that the Member has brought to the nursing profession.
-College Counsel submitted that the case before this Panel is largely the same and therefore should be treated the same by the Panel.
+Verde-Balayo (Discipline Committee, 2021) decision on liability was submitted for the Panel's reference and College Counsel submitted that this decision reveals commonalities to the case before this Panel in the Member's behaviour, the lack of integrity exhibited and the dishonour the Member has brought to the nursing profession.
+The panel in Verde-Balayo was asked to make the same findings on liability as in the case before this Panel and it did so.